 Taking the position of “I'm not interested in selling” because you think your IP will be worth much more than it is today can be a big mistake.
 Markets change quickly, especially if your IP is in a very trendy or competitive market.
-Success in the marketplace quickly fades as new competitive products or technologies enter the market.
+Success in the marketplace soon fades as new competitive products or technologies enter the market.

 There are several formulas for negotiating the terms of a buyout option that help maximize both your royalty revenues and selling price.

 One model is to project out the royalties over the life of the IP.
 The buyout price is then calculated as a percentage of that total (known as the discount rate), generally anywhere from 20% to 50%.
 I had a client who invented a new accessory item for the professional hair care salon market and was approached about licensing the IP.
 As part of the deal, the company wanted to buy out the IP at some point in the licensing agreement.
-Plus they were also willing to pay a royalty after the acquisition for five years.
+Plus, they were also willing to pay a royalty after the acquisition for five years.

 The buyout terms were based on the company reaching certain minimum royalty payment milestones over the first five years of the agreement.
-If they met or exceeded those, they had the option right to buy the IP at price calculated using an average royalties paid formula.
-In this case, it was the average annual royalties paid during the first 5 years of the licensing agreement.
+If they met or exceeded those, they had the option right to buy the IP at a price calculated using average royalties paid formula.
+In this case, it was the average annual royalties paid during the first five years of the licensing agreement.
 This amount would be multiplied by the remaining contract years, then discounted by 50% to calculate the buyout or selling price for the IP.

-Keep in mind, royalties will fluctuate from year to year.
-In many cases, the royalties and IP value will decline in later years as sales peak and new technologies enter the market.
+Keep in mind; royalties will fluctuate from year to year.
+In many cases, the royalties and IP value will decline in later years as sales peak, and new technologies enter the market.
 That's why it's discounted by a certain percentage.

-Holding an IP for longer than its economic lifespan (how long it generates royalties) can actually work against you.
+Holding an IP for longer than its economic lifespan (how long it generates royalties) can work against you.
 If the market changes and revenues start declining, it will impact the value of your IP.
 You never know what will happen in the marketplace five or ten years down the road, especially if your IP is in a very competitive market, or one in which technologies quickly enter and obsolete earlier technologies.

 Don't overlook the buyout option when negotiating your licensing deals, especially if it's a patented technology with a limited lifespan.
 Negotiating the buyout option with performance milestones will help to maximize not only your royalties but also the selling price for your IP.
 It's a great way to cash in on your IP and enjoy some significant royalties along the way.